Super256yes/Bambo-Plung/README.md

 Download: https://github.com/Super256yes/Bambo-Plung/releases/tag/minecraft
 ###
 Some dev logs are still in this pre-release due to testing.
 This will most likely spam your console.
+###
+Bows will indeed most likely need a change in the final release
 # Change Log

 -added talking ben